 International Brent crude oil futures were trading at $52.70 per barrel at 0045 GMT, up 19 cents from their last close.

 US West Texas Intermediate (WTI) crude was 32 cents higher at $51.55 a barrel.
 Traders said the price rises were largely a result of a drop in US crude oil inventories.
 Data from the U.S. Energy Information Administration (EIA) showed US crude stocks last week fell by 3.23 million barrels to 532.5 million barrels, marking their third consecutive weekly fall.

-- Oil stable as market conditions tighten despite rising US output
+- Oil stable as OPEC cuts counter rising US supplies

 A weaker dollar, down around 2.4 per cent this month against a basket of other currencies, makes dollar-traded fuel imports for countries using other currencies cheaper, also supporting oil prices, traders said.

 But some analysts said there were also signs that the recent oil price rise, which saw Brent rally 6 per cent this month and prices virtually double since February to one-year highs, may be overblown.

 ANZ bank said that price rises were “tempered by an increase in crude production of 10,000 barrels per day to 8.75 million barrels per day and the number of active rigs increasing by 9 to 325”.

 Traders also warned of an ongoing build in refined product stocks in the United States and Asia.

 With fundamentals weighing both for and against higher prices, many traders and analysts say that a price tag of $50-60 for a barrel of crude was a fair value for oil, reflected in Brent’s forward curve which stays within that range until early 2021.